AWARD WRITING HINTS & TIPS

 Bring your campaign to life

-Include relevant illustrations, graphs, diagrams and other graphics within your submission document.
+Include relevant illustrations, graphs, diagrams and other graphics within your supporting document.
 Visuals often tell a story more convincingly than words.
 If you have a great creative that you have used in your campaign, include it as part of your entry.
-Use of visuals helps to break up the text and make your entry easier for the judges to digest.

 Include clear links